nmerkle/Power_Abuse_Simulations/README.md

 ## Expansion options
 The simulations can be expanded even further by combining animations with interactive UI elements.
 This allows parameters to be varied in order to observe how sensitively the system reacts to changes and when stable states are reached.
 Furthermore, it would be possible to use an agent-based model in conjunction with reinforcement learning to show how agents (also at the micro level) adapt their behaviour through systemic conditions in order to act successfully.
 While PDEs show systemic trends, an agent-based model could better capture e.g. micro-decisions (and their impacts) of individual agents.
 A combination would certainly be exciting!

-## TODOs:
+## Reinforcement Learning
-* Expansion of the agent-based model with Reinforcement Learning to analyse the dynamics on the micro and macro level.
+The Policy Gradient, resp.
+REINFORCE algorithm has been integrated in the **[Agent Simulation Notebook](Agent_Simulation.ipynb)** Jupyter notebook.
+It is a basic implementation that collects policy trajectories and gained rewards and trains based on these trajectories and their gain optimal policies.